MaxWave: Rapid maximum likelihood wavelet reconstruction of non-Gaussian features in gravitational wave data: METHODS

-and then whitening using the noise spectrum.
+and then whitening the data using the noise spectrum.
 The whitening process and the summation do not commute.
+The noncommutation arises as the wavelets are nonorthogonal and $W$ is a nonlocal filtering operation.
+Applying $W$ to a nonorthogonal combination of wavelets introduces cross-terms among overlapping basis functions.
+Whitening the data first filters each wavelet individually, whereas whitening after summation mixes neighboring components through a convolution.
+Thus, when we whiten our data in the original basis, we get

-Figure \ref{fig:Original-vs-White} (top) shows a single Morlet-Gabor wavelet in the original (gray waveform) and white wavelet basis (blue waveform).
-We use the Fisher information matrix to construct an error envelope around the waveform (Equation \ref{eq:variance}).
-The wavelet bases also render slightly different reconstructions of gravitational wave signals as the wavelet inner products in the bases are slightly different.
-The differences between whitened-domain reconstructions using original (gray waveform) and white wavelets (blue waveform) for the GW150914 event \cite{GW150914} are also highlighted in Figure \ref{fig:Original-vs-White} (bottom).
-Wavelets from the original basis are smooth, whereas white wavelets show small-scale variations due to the whitening filter.
-Thus, we only use white wavelets for pixels identification.
-We can reconstruct the final signal using the original wavelets at the pixels ($t_0, f_0$ and $\tau$) corresponding to white wavelets identified using the analytical approximate maximum likelihood solution.
+Noncommutation of the whitening filter makes the white and original basis inherently different.
+Fig. \ref{fig:Original-vs-White} (top) shows a single Morlet-Gabor wavelet in the original (gray waveform) and white wavelet basis (blue waveform).
+We use the Fisher information matrix to construct an error envelope around the waveform [Eq. (\ref{eq:variance})].
+The wavelet bases render slightly different reconstructions of gravitational wave signals as the wavelet inner products in the bases are slightly different.
+The differences between whitened-domain reconstructions using original (gray waveform) and white wavelets (blue waveform) for the GW150914 event \cite{GW150914, GWTC-1, GWOSC_O1_O3} are also highlighted in Fig. \ref{fig:Original-vs-White} (bottom).
+Wavelets from the original basis are smooth in the whitened domain, whereas white wavelets show small-scale variations due to the whitening filter.
+Thus, we only use white wavelets for pixel identification.
+Variations between the original and white wavelet basis do not introduce critical issues for pixel identification, as we apply the whitening filter across both the data and the wavelet basis, preserving the relative localization of power on the TF$\tau$ map.
+We can then reconstruct the final signal by computing the combined approximate maximum likelihood solution for the original wavelets at pixels ($t_0, f_0$, and $\tau$) corresponding to the identified white wavelets.

-\subsection{Analytical Maximum Likelihood Solution}
+\subsection{Analytical maximum likelihood solution}

+We assume that the detector noise $n(t)$ is stationary, Gaussian, and characterized by $S(f)$.
+Given our assumption, the probability of observing the data $d(t) = n(t) + h(t)$ for a waveform model $h(t)$ is